Table of Contents

 In our case, it is, therefore, to have at home, a bag containing the necessary to be able to survive in the event of urgent necessity.

-Of course, there are different sizes of a survival kit.
-This can go from a backpack to an anti-nuclear shelter, in which you can store food to live for several months.
+Of course, there are different sizes for an emergency preparedness kit.
+This can go from a backpack to an anti-nuclear shelter, in which you can store non perishable food with a long shelf life to live for several months.

 Conceptually, a survival kit must contain the necessary for: